noppoMan/Thrush/README.md

 ### all

-The `Promise.all(promises: [Promise<T>])` method returns a promise that resolves when all of the promises in the promises argument have resolved, or rejects with the reason of the first passed promise that rejects.
+The `Thrush.all(promises: [Promise<T>])` method returns a promise that resolves when all of the promises in the promises argument have resolved, or rejects with the reason of the first passed promise that rejects.

 **This is performed as parallel**